Industrial-Shields/node-red-librpiplc/README.md

 To install the stable version use the Node-RED Menu -> Manage palette -> Install option, and search for `@industrial-shields/node-red-librpiplc`.
 Or you can also run the following command in your Node-RED user directory, typically ~/.node-red:
 ```
-npm install @industrial-shields/librpiplc@<tagname>
+npm install @industrial-shields/node-red-librpiplc@<tag-version>
 ```
-Where `<tagname>` is the version you wish to download.
+Where `<tag-version>` is the version number you wish to download.
 Before this unification, you had to choose between versions 1.X.X (for V3 PLCs) or 2.X.X (for V4 PLCs).
-As of 3.X.X this library is compatible with our PLCs regardless of it's version.
+As of 3.X.X, this library is compatible with all our Raspberry PLCs regardless of it's version.
+At the moment of writing, this library is available to Raspberry PLCs V6, V4 and V3.
 You can check the available versions in here: https://github.com/Industrial-Shields/node-red-librpiplc/tags